-The hostile man wreathed in shadow drew on Lillian, and a shot rang out in the dark, but Johnny did not feel any pain from that shot, at least, not the physical kind.
+The hostile man wreathed in shadow drew on Lillian, and a shot rang out in the dark, but Lillian did not feel any pain from that shot, nor would she.

 The shadow man staggered back a few steps before falling to his back.

 Johnny’s eyes were wide and wild as he stared down at the smoking gun in his right hand.
 He had outdrawn his first adversary, outdrawn his own pa, and he had done it without thinking.

 Light streamed down from the sky as the eclipse ended.
 It was subtle at first, a sliver of gold that shone past the passing moon, and then the sun was back to its blazing glory shortly thereafter.

 The people of White Cross walked out of their buildings and homes to enter Main.
 They went about their business, ignorant or uncaring of the events that had just unfolded.